jjhelmus/wip_conda_recipes/tensorflow/README.md

 The Dockerfile_centos5 file is an in works Docker image based on CentOS 5.
 It currently can not be used to build tensorflow.

-The image in Dockerfile is based on Ubuntu 14.04.
+The image in Dockerfile is based on CentOS 6.